Bhutan–India relations: 2007 treaty

 India re-negotiated the 1949 treaty with Bhutan and signed a new treaty of friendship in 2007.
-The new treaty replaced the provision requiring Bhutan to take India's guidance on foreign policy with broader sovereignty and not require Bhutan to obtain India's permission over arms imports.
+Although this did not come into full effect immediately and required some time to be fully implemented, until then the 1949 treaty remained in force for a further period.
 In 2008, India's then Prime Minister Dr. Manmohan Singh visited Bhutan and expressed strong support for Bhutan's move towards democracy.
 India allows 16 entry and exit points for Bhutanese trade with other countries (the only exception being China) and has agreed to develop and import a minimum of 10,000 megawatts of electricity from Bhutan by 2021.

+On 1 January 2011, the new friendship treaty came into effect, removing India’s role in guiding Bhutan’s foreign policy and ending Bhutan’s status as an Indian protected state, thereby making Bhutan independent of India and Indian suzerainty.
+The coming into force of the new treaty also removed the requirement for Bhutan to obtain India’s permission for arms imports.
+Subsequently, official Indian maps stopped showing Bhutan as part of India, like other states, and instead started representing it as a separate country, from this date.

 Support

 In 2012–13 fiscal, India's budgetary support to the Kingdom country stood at US$600 million (around ₹30 billion).
 It steadily rose over the years to reach US$985 million (₹61.60 billion) in 2015–16 making Bhutan the largest beneficiary of India's foreign aid.

-Bhutan's Prime Minister, Tshering Tobgay, requested an additional aid package from India worth INR 54 billion (US$819 million, as per the exchange rates at the time of signing the deal) for his nation during his visit to New Delhi in August 2013.
-Five-sixths of this amount (INR 45 billion) has been earmarked for Bhutan's 11th Five-Year plan.
-INR 4 billion was for the pending projects of the previous plan period.
-The remaining INR 5 billion was part of India's "Economic stimulus package" for Bhutan's slowing economy.
+Bhutan's Prime Minister, Tshering Tobgay, requested an additional aid package from India worth ₹54 billion (US$819 million, as per the exchange rates at the time of signing the deal) for his nation during his visit to New Delhi in August 2013.
+Five-sixths of this amount (₹45 billion) has been earmarked for Bhutan's 11th Five-Year plan. ₹4 billion was for the pending projects of the previous plan period.
+The remaining ₹5 billion was part of India's "Economic stimulus package" for Bhutan's slowing economy.

 India operates three hydro power projects, of 1,416 MW in Bhutan and three more of 2,129 MW are under construction.
 The third Prime Minister of Bhutan Lotay Tshering secured an aid package of about Nu.45 billion (about $635 million) for the 12th five-year plan in his first overseas visit to India in November 2018.
 During this meeting the tariff rate for the Mangdechhu Hydropower Project plant was also brought under discussion where Lotay Tshering tried to raise the rate to Nu.4.27 but it ended more towards the Indian Government's negotiation price of Nu.4.1.
 The revised tariff rate for the plant was then settled at Nu.4.12.
 The government of Bhutan also received Nu.4 billion for trade facilitation and boosting economic linkages.